310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Shinobu v2 %}
-Yeah! *All for one, and one for all!* We, Ryuseitai, are always of one mind!
+Yeah! *All for one, one for all!* We, Ryuseitai, are always of one mind!
 {% endbubble %}

 {% bubble Chiaki %}